Leshiro/chess-in-terminal/README.md

 # Chess Alpha ♟️
 A fully playable **chess engine** written from scratch in Python.

-This project focuses on implementing core chess mechanics and a clean Pygame UI — without using external chess libraries.
+This project focuses on designing & implementing chess with a clean Pygame UI, without using external chess libraries.

 ## ✔️ Features
 ### ⚙️ Engine